amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 <!-- areConnected | | -->

 As you can see, an adjacency list is faster in almost all operations.
-The only action that the adjacency matrix will outperform the adjacency list is checking if a node is adjacent to other.
-However, if we change our implementation from Array to a HashSet, we can get it in constant time as well.
+The only action that the adjacency matrix will outperform the adjacency list is checking if a node is adjacent to another.
+However, if we change our implementation from Array to a HashSet, we can get it in constant time.

 ## Summary

-As we saw, Graphs can help to model many real-life scenarios such as airports, social networks, internet and so on.
-We covered some of the most basic algorithms such as Breadth-First Search (BFS) and Depth-First Search (DFS).
-Also, we studied about implementations trade-offs such as adjacency list and matrix.
-Subscribe to my newsletter and don't miss any of my posts, because there are many other applications that we are going to learn soon, such as finding the shortest path between nodes and different exciting graph algorithms!
+As we saw, Graphs can help to model many real-life scenarios such as airports, social networks, the internet, and so on.
+We covered some of the most fundamental algorithms, such as Breadth-First Search (BFS) and Depth-First Search (DFS).
+Also, we studied implementation trade-offs such as adjacency lists and matrix.
+Subscribe to my newsletter and don't miss any of my posts because there are many other applications that we will learn soon, such as finding the shortest path between nodes and different exciting graph algorithms!

 <!-- https://www.slideshare.net/hafsakomal/graphs-49204527 -->